-Provides full-text searching and instant access to all titles, volumes, issues, and articles published by the American Chemical Society (ACS).
+Full text searching and instant access to all titles, volumes, issues, and articles published by the American Chemical Society (ACS).
 The Archives enables researchers to understand historical discoveries that led to modern chemistry and influenced such fields as biology, physics, medicine, agriculture, and engineering.

 The American Chemical Society is the leading publisher of peer-reviewed research journals in the chemical and related sciences, serving scientific communities worldwide through an unparalleled commitment to quality, reliability, and innovation.

 Bibliographic database consisting of literature citations for journal articles, monographs, proceedings, theses, patents, translations, audiovisual materials, computer software, and technical reports pertaining to all aspects of agriculture.
 This extensive database provides selective worldwide coverage of primary information sources in agriculture and related fields.